wilsonteng97/TGIFHacks-98-Getting-into-Data-Science-with-Pandas/README.md

 3. Data Cleaning/Processing
 > Some common errors in data to lookout for are missing/corrupted values, datatype mismatches.
 4. EDA(Exploratory Data Analysis)/Visualization
-> Find patterns in your data and compute vital statistics (e.g.Mean,Median,Standard deviation,etc)
+> Find patterns in your data and compute vital statistics (e.g.Mean,Median, Standard deviation, etc)
 5. Data Modelling
 > Split your data in train and test sets.
 Create a machine learning model from your training set for prediction.
 6. Data Evaluation
-> Evaluate your model using a suitable metric (e.g.Mean squared error,f1 score,etc) and try to improve the score that metric.
+> Evaluate your model using a suitable metric (e.g.Mean squared error, f1 score, etc) and try to improve the score that metric.

 ## 2. HDB Resale Prices Example
 *Dataset taken from [Data.gov.sg](https://data.gov.sg/group/infrastructure)*